vladimirvivien/go4vl/examples/capture0/README.md

 # Capture example

-This example shows how to use the `go4vl` API to create a simple program that captures a video frames from an attached input (camera) device.
+This example shows how to use the `go4vl` API to create a simple program that captures several video frames, from an attached input (camera) device, and save them to  files.

 Firstly, the source code opens a device, `devName`, with a hard-coded pixel format (MPEG) and size.
 If the device does not support the specified format, the open operation will fail, returning an error.